mapschool/mapschool/README.md

 Practicing cartographers don't need to know much about the internal operations of datums anymore, since it's handled in software and most special formats can be automatically translated.
 A global standard called WGS84 caught on for general-purpose mapping and is the recommended way to store data.

+### Latitude and Longitude

+The most common way to store places on earth is with latitude and longitude values.
+Historically latitude and longitude are sometimes represented in sexagesimal notation, like `38° 32'`, but the new standard is to represent them as simple numbers, like `38.2`, that are easy for computers to understand.

+**Latitude** values range from -90 at the South Pole to 90 at the North Pole.
+All along the equator the latitude value is 0.

+**Longitude** start at 0 at the Prime Meridian which cuts through Africa and Greenwich, and extend to -180 and 180 at the antemeridian.

+The combination of latitude and longitude is usually called a coordinate, and can be represented as 'latitude, longitude', or 'longitude, latitude': historically, the former was standard, but 'longitude, latitude' has recently gained popularity because it mirrors the 'X, Y' ordering of coordinates in math's euclidean space.

 ### Projection

 Projections are what we call the mathematical equations that do the trick of turning the world, which is a sphere, into some flat shape that fits on a printout or a computer screen.
 It's a messy task to do, this transformation - there's no way to smoosh the world onto a screen without distorting it in some way.
 You either lose direction, or relative size, or come out with something very weird looking.